mapbender/mapbender-documentation/en/book/quickstart.rst

 Try it yourself
 ================================================================================

-* add a map to the content of your application
+* add a Map Element to the content of your application
-* add a table of content to the content of your application
+* add a Layertree to the content of your application
-* add a button that opens the table of content to the top of your application
+* add a button that opens the Layertree to the top of your application
-* add the navigation to the content
+* add the Navigation Toolbar to the content
-* add a copyright and change the copyright text
+* add a Copyright and change the copyright text
 * add a SRS Selector to the footer